Britons to receive 'stop-gap' loan and credit card relief - financial regulator

 British consumers will receive a three-month freeze on loan and credit card payments to weather the coronavirus epidemic, under plans outlined by the country's financial regulator on Thursday.
 The "stop-gap" package complements relief measures already announced by the government to support mortgage-holders, furloughed staff, renters and the self-employed.
 It includes pledges to slash interest rates on arranged overdrafts up to 500 pounds to zero, for up to three months.

+The guidance would not prevent companies from offering more generous assistance to their customers, and some already are, Woolard said.
+Banking industry body UK Finance said the proposed changes to the FCA’s rules should enable lenders to deliver further support to their customers.

 The FCA, which supervises banks and credit providers across Britain, also said consumers using any of these temporary measures should not see their credit rating affected.
-'BANKING LOTTERY'
+"There is no clarification on what happens with hire-purchase or conditional sale, on which most cars are financed," said Bill McCaffrey, head of consumer finance at CMC law firm.

+The FCA has wanted to deal with the urgent issues first like loans and credit cards as any action on car financing would need tailored solutions that take more time to work out due to specific features like "balloon payments".
+The FCA said it will make a further, unspecified, announcement next week on its measures.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)